'Islamic State' kidnappers dubbed 'the Beatles' plead not guilty | DW | 10.10.2020

-Two IS cell members, dubbed "the Beatles" because of their British accents, are facing trial in the US for murdering four hostages.
-Their group was notorious for distributing gruesome videos of beheadings.
+Two alleged IS members, dubbed "the Beatles" due to their British accents, are facing trial in the United States for murdering four hostages.
+Their group was notorious for distributing gruesome videos of decapitations.

-Two alleged members of an "Islamic State" (IS) kidnapping cell pleaded not guilty in a US court Friday on charges of conspiring to murder four American hostages.
+Two alleged members of an "Islamic State" (IS) kidnapping cell have pleaded not guilty in a US court on charges of conspiring to murder four American hostages.

-El Shafee Elsheikh and Alexanda Kotey waved their right to a speedy trial and will remain in custody.
+El Shafee Elsheikh and Alexanda Kotey have waived their right to a speedy trial and will remain in custody.

-The two were flown from to the United States from Iraq on Wednesday after being formally indicted.
+The two were flown to the United States from Iraq on Wednesday after being formally indicted.

 Read more: Jihadi IS 'Beatles' arrive in the US to face charges